biodiversitydata-se/mol-mod/README.md

 ```
   $ ./scripts/generate_secrets.py --skip-existing
 ```
-If no secrets exist before, this will copy config/email.conf.template into .secret.email_config which then needs to be manually filled with mail server and account details.
-Likewise, you need to add a list of recipient email addresses to environmental variable UPLOAD_EMAIL, plus the IP:s of webapp and IPT hosts to DBACCESS, in .env file.
+If no secrets exist before, this will copy *config/email.conf.template* into *.secret.email_config* which then needs to be manually filled with mail server and account details.
+Likewise, you need to add a list of recipient email addresses to environmental variable *UPLOAD_EMAIL*, plus the IP:s of webapp and IPT hosts to *DBACCESS*, in *.env* file.

 Then, start up services:
 ```